OsirisLord/banKist-App/README.md

 - **Sorting Transactions**: Sort transactions by date or amount.
 - **Logout Timer**: Automatic logout after a period of inactivity for security.

+## Live Demo
+Check out the live version of the Bankist application: https://bankist-eg.netlify.app

 ## Installation

 1. **Clone the repository**: